-- 1. Have a minimum burst pressure equal to four times the maximum allowable working pressure (MAWP).
+- Have a minimum burst pressure equal to four times the maximum allowable working pressure (MAWP).
 Be suitable/rated by manufacturer for work intended. - 2.
 Have a MAWP and flow rating not less than the system in which it is installed or used and be suitable for the service intended. - 3.
 Have connectors with pressure capability equal to or greater than the designed working pressure of the system on which they are installed. - 4.
 Have fittings of corrosion-resistant material that cannot be accidentally disengaged. - 5.
 Be kink-resistant or arranged to prevent kinking. - 6.
 Have a suitable temperature rating when used for hot water service. - 7.
-Be visually examined and pressure tested after each pressure boundary repair. - 8.
+Be visually examined and pressure tested after each pressure boundary repair.
+It is recommended that all hoses be flushed annually for the removal of any potential contaminents. - 8.
 Be of suitable design to prevent collapse when used for operation with higher external pressure than internal pressure. - 9.
 Have a maximum allowable working pressure equal to or greater than supply pressure plus 150 psi.
 (10.546 kg/sq). - 10.
 Have all hose end fittings plugged, capped, or bagged (i.e. umbilical to helmet connection/bailout to helmet quick coupling connection).
 The use of tape by itself for this purpose is not permitted.